JeffreyBenjaminBrown/hode/docs/ui.md

 #### The address to the left of each expression

 Each expression is stored at an `address` in the graph.
-By default, that address is displayed to the immediate left of the expression itself, in a different color.
+By default, that address is displayed to the immediate left of the expression located there, in a different color.
 For instance, in this example, the expression "benchmark #using haskell" is at address 89.